The term ecosystem was first used in 1935, by British ecologist Arthur Tansley.

 Omnivores– An omnivore is an animal that can eat and survive on both plant and animal matter both.

 Parasites – A parasite is an organism that lives on or inside the host body and gets benefits by harming one.

-Decomposers– These are microorganisms, like bacteria and fungi, they break down the complex organic substances into simpler inorganic substances that go into the soil and those simple organic substances reused by the plants.
+Decomposers– These are microorganisms, like bacteria and fungi, they break down complex organic substances into simpler inorganic substances that go into the soil, and those simple organic substances are reused by the plants.
 The decomposers obtain energy mostly from dead and decaying consumers.
 These are also called cleaning agents of the ecosystem.
-Decomposers also help in recycling the nutrients.
+Decomposers also help in recycling nutrients.